azarboon/cheat-sheet-aws/README.md

 * Instance id: uses primary private IP address
 * IP address: uses any private IP address

-Target IPs can be instances in peered VPCs, AWS resources that are addressed by IP and port, onpremise resources linked with Direct COnnect or VPN.
+Target IPs can be instances in peered VPCs, AWS resources that are addressed by IP and port, onpremise resources linked with Direct Connect or VPN.

 To attach instances in a private subnet to ELB: create a public subnet in SAME AZ, then associate PUBLIC subnet to the ELB.
 This also prevents direct connectivity to instances from Internet.